Basilica of Notre-Dame de Fourvière: Design and construction

 Fourvière actually contains two churches, one on top of the other.
 The upper sanctuary is very ornate, while the lower is a much simpler design.
 Work on the triumphant basilica was begun in 1872 and finished in 1884.
 Finishing touches in the interior were not completed until as late as 1964.

 Bossan's first sketches for the basilica seem to date from 1846.
 At the time he was in Palermo.
+Palermo is home to the Monreale Cathedral, The Palatine Chapel in the Norman Palace, and many other Hauteville Dynasty sponsored works featuring Byzantine Mosaics similar to the gold-leaf style in the cathedral.

 The basilica has acquired the local nickname of "the upside-down elephant", because the building looks like the body of an elephant and the four towers look like its legs.

+Basilica choir

-Basilica choirLes Petits Chanteurs de Saint-Marc, The Children's Choir of Saint Mark, is the official choir of the Basilica of Notre-Dame de Fourvière.
+Les Petits Chanteurs de Saint-Marc, The Children's Choir of Saint Mark, is the official choir of the Basilica of Notre-Dame de Fourvière.

 This choir became well-known following the release of the 2004 film Les Choristes.
 The choir's director (chef de chœur) is Nicolas Porte.